ardeshir/docs/bricks_pay.md

 The key technical challenge is **asynchronous finality** - US systems expect instant settlement while blockchain systems have varying finality guarantees.
 This requires sophisticated escrow mechanisms and possibly optimistic rollup-style constructions where disputes can be challenged within a time window.

-Would you like me to drill deeper into any specific architectural pattern or explore the game theory of competing payment rails?